-An artwork’s art style serves as a window into the artist’s creative process, allowing you to better comprehend the artist’s vision, subject, and sentiments.
+An artwork’s art style serves as a window into the artist’s creative process, allowing you to better comprehend their vision, subject, and sentiments.
 But what about YOUR art style?
 How do you find out which style you match best with?

 There are hundreds of art styles but only a few are popular.
-Let’s begin with Abstract art style created by local artists, and work our way down – Which art styles do YOU match with?
+Let’s begin with abstract and work our way down – Which art styles do YOU match with?

 Abstract art is a VERY popular style in which an artist uses shapes, colors, forms, and gestural marks to represent an element from the actual world separated from its true form.
 The artist depict objects and uses colors to express feelings.